dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/key-frame-animations-overview.md

 <a name="prerequisites"></a>
 ## Prerequisites
- To understand this overview, you should be familiar with [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] animations and timelines.
+ To understand this overview, you should be familiar with Windows Presentation Foundation (WPF) animations and timelines.
 For an introduction to animations, see the [Animation Overview](animation-overview.md).
 It also helps to be familiar with From/To/By animations.
 For more information, see the From/To/By Animations Overview.

 <a name="whatisakeyframeanimation"></a>
 ## What is a Key-Frame Animation?